jnberkman/llm-course-assistance/README.md

 Configure the .env file for Pinecone and OpenAI usage.

-The Pinecone index's dimensions should be 1536 using cosine and the pod type should be p2.

 Now execute courses.py using the play button in VSCode.

 Once that is done running, a csv should be created.